Judge OKs agreement to destroy gun used by Kyle Rittenhouse

 Rittenhouse shot the men during the protest in Kenosha in 2020.
 He killed Anthony Huber and Joseph Rosenbaum and wounded Gaige Grosskreutz in the arm.
 Rittenhouse argued he fired in self-defense after each of the men attacked him.
 A jury last year acquitted him of multiple charges, including homicide.

 Rittenhouse’s attorney, Mark Richards, filed a motion Jan.
-19 asking prosecutors to return Rittenhouse’s rifle, his ammunition, his face mask and other clothing he was wearing the night of the shooting to him.
-Richards and David Hancock, a spokesman for Rittenhouse, said last week that Rittenhouse, who is now 19, wants to destroy the rifle and throw the rest of the items away so nothing can be used as a political symbol or trophy celebrating the shootings.
+19 asking prosecutors to return Rittenhouse’s rifle, as well as his ammunition, his face mask and other clothing he was wearing the night of the shootings.
+Richards and David Hancock, a spokesman for Rittenhouse, said last week that Rittenhouse, who is now 19, wanted to destroy the rifle and throw the rest of the items away so nothing can be used as a political symbol or trophy celebrating the shootings.

+Destruction of the gun will be recorded as part of the agreement that was approved Friday.
+The rest of Rittenhouse’s property has already been returned to him, Binger told the judge.

 Conservatives across the nation have praised Rittenhouse, saying he was defending Kenosha from far-left militants.
 Liberals have painted him as a trigger-happy vigilante.